Michanoku/odin-battleship/README.md

 ##### Player

-The player class is a simple class that saves the players name and their gameboard.
+The player class is a simple class that saves the players name and their game board.
 It only serves to associate these two things.

 **Constructor:**